Group Size 8 person(s)

 The expected weather in the area of Ausangate Mountain Peru usually is divided in two big seasons: dry and wet.
-As the zone of Ausangate forms part of the Cordillera Vilcanota in the Peruvian Andes, the dry season is considered from May to November mostly sunny days, with minimum percentage of rain or bad days, recommended time to trek to the Rainbow Mountains.
-But the rainy season usually is from December to April with hail storms, snowy, cloudy days and not much visibility on the mountains.
-During the winter season (June- August) the places in the proximity of the Mountain get warmer days but cold at night; Summer season (December- March) usually the trail gets wet, muddy and difficult to walk.
-Travelers visiting Ausangate should be prepared for the quick change of temperatures and climates even in winter, but much more in summer season.
-Due to the global warming the weather conditions in the Andes is becoming very changeable and very unstable.
+As the zone of Ausangate forms part of the Cordillera Vilcanota in the Peruvian Andes, the dry season is considered from May to November and consists of mostly sunny days, with minimum percentage of rain or bad days..
+But the rainy season usually is from December to April with hail storms, snowy, cloudy days and not much visibility on the mountains. (not ideal hiking season) During the winter season (June- August) the places in the proximity of the Mountain have warmer days but colder nights; Summer season (December- March) usually the trail gets wet, muddy and difficult to walk.
+Travelers visiting Ausangate should be prepared for the quick change of temperatures and it is recommended (all seasons) to bring layered clothing.
+Due to the global warming the weather conditions in the Andes are becoming very changeable and very unstable.
 It can be very cold at the high altitudes of this trek.

 If you travel from Lima to Cusco, the effect can be immediate.
 This lack of oxygen, scientifically known as hypoxia, begins to manifest itself at 7,874 ft (2,399 m) above sea level.
 That’s why right after landing in Cusco, visitors can feel fatigued and have difficulty walking.
 It is advisable to take it really easy on the first day and, if possible, rest the first few hours to help the body acclimatize to the altitude.